Best Time to Take an NAD Supplement: Morning or Night?

 In an in-vitro study using human cells, researchers found that combining nicotinamide riboside (NR) — a direct NAD⁺ precursor — with caffeine produced a bigger boost in NAD⁺ than either compound alone.
 The dual treatment did so by upregulating NMNAT2, the neuron-specific form of the enzyme [17].

 The strongest response came from neural progenitor cells (NPCs), the stem-like precursors that generate new neurons and glia.
 Within 24 hours, NAD⁺ in these cells rebounded to near-youthful levels, even in samples from older adults with sluggish NAD⁺ metabolism.
+This kind of stem-driven restoration of cellular energy parallels the logic behind using stem cell supplements to boost metabolic health: both aim to revive the body’s regenerative and metabolic capacity at its source, rather than simply pushing surface-level energy.

 Mechanistically, it’s a clean division of labor: NR supplies the substrate, and caffeine primes the machinery.